tonylnguyen/Codes/Data_Wrangle/Team_stats/read_me.txt

            Since python will be doing all the calculations, the need for excel formulas will be reduced.
 This will make the Excel file faster to run.

-Instructions: 1) Download all necessary files on to the desktop (on mac)            a) Master Excel File
+Instructions: 1) Download all necessary files on to the desktop (csv files can be obained from the SQL queries see:   https://github.com/tonylnguyen/Codes/tree/master/Data_Wrangle/SQL_Queries)

+(on mac)            a) Master Excel File
                     b) disagreements.csv
                     c) actors_metrics.csv